Residence Life: Questions

-Housing assignments, which include your roommate's name and contact information, will be sent to your UP student e-mail account by the last week of July.
-Priority is given to all students who have submitted the online housing application by May 1, returned the signed copy of the housing contract before July, and mailed the $400 academic deposit to the Office of Admissions.
-Housing contracts are mailed after May 15 to all students who met the priority deadline.
-The Office of Residence Life continues to process applications and mail contracts throughout the summer, prior to the start of classes.
+Most housing assignments, which include your roommate's name and contact information, will be sent to your UP student e-mail account on July 1.
+Priority is given to all students who have submitted the online housing application by May 10.
+The Office of Residence Life continues to process applications throughout the summer, prior to the start of classes.

-Traditional coed halls are gender divided by floor or wing.
+Traditional coed halls are gender-divided by floor or wing.
 The bathrooms are single gender.
-Haggerty/Tyson Halls and University Houses are gender specific by apartment/house, other than the theme houses in Tyson Hall, which typically house one gender per floor.
+Haggerty & Tyson Halls and University-owned houses are gender-specific by apartment or house.
 The University's intervisitation policy is applicable to all residence hall communities.

 New students may move in to their residence hall room beginning at 9:00 a.m. on the Thursday of orientation weekend.
-Returning students to the traditional halls and Haggerty/Tyson Halls may move in after 9:00 a.m. on the Saturday prior to the first day of fall semester classes.
-Following the Christmas break, all students who reside in traditional halls may return after 9:00 a.m. the Sunday before spring semester classes begin.
-Haggerty/Tyson Halls remain open throughout the Christmas break.
+Returning students to the traditional halls and Haggerty & Tyson Halls may move in after 9:00 a.m. on the Saturday prior to the first day of fall semester classes.
+Following the Christmas break, all students who reside in traditional halls may return after 9:00 a.m. the Saturday before spring semester classes begin.
+Haggerty & Tyson Halls remain open throughout the Christmas break.

-- Extra bath towels, a bathrobe, and flip flops/shower shoes.
+- Bath towels, a bathrobe, and flip flops/shower shoes.
 A shower caddie may also be helpful.

-- Blankets and/or a bedspread, pillow(s), and sheets.
+- Blankets and/or a bedspread, pillow(s), and twin XL sheets.

 - A few dishes, eating utensils, and glassware.
 Most of the halls have a limited amount of these items in the kitchenettes, but some residents prefer having their own dinnerware in their rooms.